microsoft/Windows-IoT-Samples/SpeechTranslator/CS/README.md

     - Make note of *either* Key 1 or Key 2, you will need to add this key to the sample source before rebuilding.

 ### Setup your sample
-1. Download the sample from [here](https://github.com/Microsoft/Windows-iotcore-samples/archive/master.zip) to your local PC.
+1. Download the sample from Windows IoT Enterprise to your local PC.
 2. Open the solution file in visual studio.
 3. Open the constantParam.cs file.
 4. Replace the subscriptionKey with either Key 1 or Key 2 [from instructions above](#Setup-Azure-with-Cognitive-Services).
 5. Rebuild the solution.

+### Generate an app package

+Steps to follow :

+ * In Solution Explorer, open the solution for your application project.
+ * Right-click the project and choose Publish->Create App Packages (before Visual Studio 2019 version 16.3, the Publish menu is named Store).
+ * Select Sideloading in the first page of the wizard and then click Next.
+ * On the Select signing method page, select whether to skip packaging signing or select a certificate for signing.
+You can select a certificate from your local certificate store, select a certificate file, or create a new certificate.
+For an MSIX package to be installed on an end user's machine, it must be signed with a cert that is trusted on the machine.
+ * Complete the Select and configure packages page as described in the Create your app package upload file using Visual Studio section.

+ If you need guidance click Link: [here](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#generate-an-app-package).

+### Install your app package using an install script

+Steps to follow :
+ * Open the *_Test folder.
+ * Right-click on the Add-AppDevPackage.ps1 file.
+Choose Run with PowerShell and follow the prompts.
+ * When the app package has been installed, the PowerShell window displays this message: Your app was successfully installed.

+ If you need guidance click Link: [here](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#install-your-app-package-using-an-install-script).

+ Click the Start button to search for the app by name, and then launch it.

-6. Deploy and run on your device.
+* Deploy and run on your device.
-7. While wearing your headset, Press "Start Talk".
+* While wearing your headset, Press "Start Talk".
-8. Say something in English, the "Message Recognized" box should contain the spoken English phrase.
+* Say something in English, the "Message Recognized" box should contain the spoken English phrase.
-9. Press "Stop Talk".
+* Press "Stop Talk".
-10. After a moment the Translated Message should appear in the dialog box, and you should hear the spoken phrase through your headset.
-11. The process can be reversed, by changing the "Recognizer Language" to your installed language (e.g. Spanish) and speaking a phrase in that language.